- NB: last update for OpenViBE 2.0.0 (pictures may not fully correspond). OpenViBE 1.3.0 compliant version

 Thanks to an active open-source community, an ever growing number of these signal processing boxes, or ‘box algorithms’ in OpenViBE terminology, are available in the Designer.
 Users may arrange any number of these boxes in a very flexible fashion, considering there is virtually no limit as to the number of boxes that may be included in a given BCI scenario.

-Once a scenario is created, it may be run from the Designer, which provides a toolbar for playing, pausing and stepping through a scenario.
-A number of box algorithms are available for direct visualisation of results, from simple 2D displays such as power spectrum and signal display to 3D paradigms such as 3D topographical mapping.
+Once a scenario is created, it may be run from the Designer, which provides a toolbar for playing, pausing, stepping and fast forward through a scenario.
+A number of Advanced Visualization boxes are available for direct visualization of results, from simple 2D displays such as power spectrum (via Instant Bars plugin) and signal display to 3D paradigms such as 3D topographical mapping (via 3D Topography plugin).
 The layout of these displays may be customised as desired at scenario editing time using the window manager module of the Designer.

 The following sections are an overview of the main features of the Designer tool, and make for a quick and easy introduction to its usage.
 Here are the topics covered in this overview :